BrandonPCollins/project-5-bookshop/README.md

 This deployment process ensures a smooth transition from local development to a live Heroku environment, providing a scalable and accessible platform for users.

+### Forking:

+1. **Forking on Github:**
+   - A user can create a copy of this site to view or alter without affecting the original repository.
+   - This is easily done by going to the project's GitHub page with an account, and clicking the "Fork" button on the right side of the page.
+   - This will create a copy of the repository within the user's repository.

 ---

 ## Testing